norvig/paip-lisp/docs/chapter22.md

 In Common Lisp, the functions `throw` and `catch` are provided for this kind of nonlocal exit.
 Scott Zimmerman, the perennial world Frisbee champion, is also a programmer for a Southern California firm.
 He once told me, "I'm starting to learn Lisp, and it must be a good language because it's got `throw` and `catch` in it."
-Unfortunately for `Scott`, `throw` and `catch` don't refer to Frisbees but to transfer of control.
+Unfortunately for Scott, `throw` and `catch` don't refer to Frisbees but to transfer of control.
 They are both special forms, with the following syntax:

 ```lisp